Immelman has big shoes to fill as Presidents Cup captain

 He is part of a World Golf Hall of Fame podcast that launched this week.
 Nicklaus has recorded a FaceTime interview with ESPN anchor Scott Van Pelt that will air Wednesday in conjunction with ESPN showing his 1986 Masters win.

-Nicklaus also has planned a video interview with Golf Channel, which also plans to show his news conference that followed his 1986 victory.
-Golf Channel also plans to show its three-par documentary, “Jack” on Sunday at 3 p.m.
+Nicklaus also has planned a video interview with Golf Channel, which will show his news conference that followed his 1986 victory.
+Golf Channel also plans to show its three-par documentary, “Jack,” on Sunday at 3 p.m.

-Nicklaus also is a featured guest on four SiriusXM PGA Tour radio shows.
+And Nicklaus is a featured guest on four SiriusXM PGA Tour radio shows.

 HISTORY MAJOR